-The trailer wiring harness, with a seven-pin connector, is at the rear of the vehicle and is tied to the vehicle's frame.
+If the vehicle is not equipped with a trailer connector on the rear bumper, a seven-wire trailering harness is tied to the vehicles frame.
 The harness requires the installation of a trailer connector, which is available through your dealer.